Well, hello there.

 This blog is where I share my travels with you.
 Not in the form of advice and travel guides, but as stories on how I experience places.
 How they transform me, and who I become as I move through them.

 I don’t know who I’ll be at the end of my five years.
-Already I’ve changed a great deal.
+I’ve changed a great deal.
 I’m less innocent, more jaded, tougher, more resilient, easier-going, and more adaptable.
 How do I grow next?
 Meh.
 I don’t know, and I suspect I won’t really know the extent of who I’ve become until it all finally ends and I have the space/time to see myself away from the big picture, rather than only ever seeing myself in the throes and chaos of travel.

 Paul Theroux also once wrote of long-term travel that, “You go away for a long time and return a different person – you never come all the way back.”

-But at least I’ll have told the stories that took me away… for when I’d at least like to look back.
+But at least I’ll have told the stories that took me away, for when I’d like to look back.

-And all those tales will hopefully be found here.
+This is where those tales will be found.
 I look forward to having you along on the ride.

 How it All Began